 Which Chemicals Should I Avoid In Shampoo?

 When you look at a bottle of shampoo, you may feel overwhelmed trying to identify what is good for your hair and what isn’t.

 Here are some of the chemicals in shampoo that you should definitely try to avoid where possible:

 SLS and SLES are chemicals that you will want to avoid when choosing a shampoo.

-They are very harsh on the hair and scalp because they strip it of its natural oils, which leaves the scalp unbalanced and prone to bad bacteria and other common scalp problems.
+These chemicals can be harmful ingredients as they are very harsh on the hair and scalp.
+This is due to the fact that they strip it of its natural oils, which leaves the scalp unbalanced and prone to bad bacteria and other common scalp problems.

-Sulphates can also cause reactions in some people.
+Sulfates can also cause allergic reactions in some people.

-Some alcohols can have a very bad drying effect on the hair, and Isopropyl Alcohol is one of them that tops the list.
+Some alcohols can have a very bad drying effect on the hair follicles, and Isopropyl Alcohol is one of them that tops the list.

 This chemical can strip the hair of moisture, making it dry, brittle, and susceptible to damage.
 It can also lead to a dry, irritated scalp.